datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 To update the 'MajorName' for just one student in the view, we need to create INSTEAD OF UPDATE trigger.
-To do that, we declare a variable exactly like the one we created for the INSTEAD OF INSERT trigger.  to update other columns like 'City' we also join the 'City' column from Inserted table with 'Student' table.
+Then, declare a variable exactly like the one we created for the INSTEAD OF INSERT trigger.
+To update other columns like 'City' we also join the 'City' column from Inserted table with the one from the 'Student' table.

 ---